Official Site Links

 Arians began his coaching career in 1975 at his alma mater, Virginia Tech, before moving on to coach at Mississippi State (1978-80), Alabama (1981-82;1997), and Mississippi State (1993-95).
 He also served as the head coach at Temple for six seasons (1983-88).
 A native of Paterson, N.J., Arians played quarterback collegiately at Virginia Tech and was voted the team's MVP as a senior in 1974.

-Arizona Cardinals quarterback Drew Stanton throws deep to wide receiver Michael Floyd for 45 yards.
+Arizona Cardinals quarterback Carson Palmer hits wide receiver Michael Floyd for a 6-yard touchdown.